jadecobra/python_tdd_exercises/source/data_structures/booleans/truth_table/01_nullary_unary_operations.rst

   .. code-block:: python

-    AttributeError: module 'src.truth_table'
+    AttributeError: module 'src.truth_table' has no attribute 'logical_true'

-* which I add to the list of Exceptions_ encountered
+* I add it to the list of Exceptions_ encountered

   .. code-block:: python